Search

 with the INHA

-Since 2010, the Institut national d’histoire de l’art (INHA) and the French Aademy in Rome – Villa Medici have been awarding two scholarships each year for research into art from the Renaissance to the present day.
+Since 2010, the National Institute for the History of Art (INHA) and the French Academy in Rome – Villa Medici have awarded two grants each year for research on art from the modern and contemporary periods.

-These scholarships are intended for established French or foreign researchers wishing to travel to Rome to carry out research.
+These grants are intended for established researchers, French or foreign, who wish to travel to Rome to conduct research.

 These scholarships are intended for experienced French or foreign researchers wishing to travel to Rome to carry out research.